Nithya-sri-2008/NEURAL_NETWORK/README.md

 ### 6. Loss Function
 After initializing the weights, we now take care of the loss.
 I used Mean Squared Error:
+loss = np.square(out - Y)
+This is used to calculate the difference between predicted output and actual output.

+### 7. Backpropagation
+Then calculate the mean.
+Next is back propagation.
+I named this function as back_prop and parameters are (X, Y, W1, W2, alpha):

+Assign the forward propagation output to compute predictions for hidden layer and output layer.

+For every error that occurs in output layer, define a variable d2 to calculate that: d2 = (A2 - out) * derivative
+The variable d1 is used to calculate the error for hidden layer.

+For gradient calculation and updating the weights:
+W1 = old_weight - (learning_rate * W1_adj)
+W2 = old_weight - (learning_rate * W2_adj)

+### 8. Training
+Training our dataset: function is named as train with parameters (X, Y, W1, W2, alpha, epoch).

+Alpha is the learning rate and epoch is the iteration count.

+We calculate accuracy and loss for each epoch and append it to a list.

+### 9. Prediction
+Next is the prediction function — it is named as predict(X, W1, W2):

+Passes the input X to get the output.

+Loops through the output to find the index of largest value:

+K = 0 → print letter A

+K = 1 → print letter B

+K = 2 → print letter C

+Reshape the input into (5, 6).

+10. Initializing Weights
+Next initialize the weights:
+W1 = generate_wt(30, 5)
+W2 = generate_wt(5, 3)

+### 11. Final Step
+The final step is passing the arguments to train dataset, which are:

+X label

+Y label

+Weights

+Learning rate

+Number of epochs

+Next:

+Plot the graph between the loss and accuracy to find accuracy.

+Plot the graph between loss and epochs to find the loss.

+At last, use the predict function to get the result: predict(X[2], W1, W2)